 If you’ve done the basic research on solar energy and solar installation, you’ve probably seen battery storage mentioned a time or two.
 You may even already know that battery storage combined with a solar photovoltaic (PV) system has the ability to power a home completely independently from the power grid.
 But how do you know if it’s right for your home?

-A lot of homeowners throughout San Antonio and Austin, TX, as well as Colorado Springs, Denver, and Pueblo, CO come to CAM Solar asking if they should install battery storage along with their residential solar systems, so we wanted to go through the pros and cons so you can determine if your home is a good candidate for battery storage.
+A lot of homeowners throughout San Antonio and Austin, TX, as well as Colorado Springs, Aurora, Denver, and Pueblo, CO come to CAM Solar asking if they should install battery storage along with their residential solar systems, so we wanted to go through the pros and cons so you can determine if your home is a good candidate for battery storage.

 An Overview of Solar Battery Storage

 Let’s make sure we’ve got the basics down when it comes to battery storage — when you have a trusted solar contractor install solar panels on your roof or property, those panels are connected to an inverter which prepares the raw solar electricity for use in your home.
 That electricity is either immediately used to power the lights, appliances and devices of your home, or it is sent back to the grid for use in other homes (in exchange for a credit on your electricity bill).
 Because this system is still tied to the grid, if there is an unexpected outage like a storm or a downed powerline, it will still affect the electricity in your home.

 With a battery storage system in place (also known as solar-plus-storage), that excess energy that comes from your inverter is saved for later use overnight, when your solar PV system is not generating electricity.
 If you have enough panels installed to meet your energy needs, your home can be completely removed from the grid and any unexpected outages.

 The Upside to Battery Storage

 The two biggest benefits of having a solar-plus-storage system installed are: